siaflab/petal/patterns.md

 ### Option Specifications

-Petal has a number of options that you can apply to sounds.
+Petal has several options that you can apply to sounds.
 Here is a quick list of the options you can use in Petal:

 * `gain`/`amp` (changes volume, values from 0 to 1)
 * `pan` (pans sound left and right, values from -1 to 1)